-RVA Rope Board Board
+RVA Rope Board

 RVA Rope is managed by a board of volunteers.
 Board members take responsibility for various events and activities, address concerns from the community, and provide direction and guidance for the future of the group.
-The board has a minimum of 3 members and a maximum of 7 members at any given time.
+The board aims to have a minimum of 3 members and a maximum of 7 members at any given time.
 New members are added on a volunteer basis provided they meet the requirements in our Policies & Procedures.

 Other Contributing Members